bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 }
 ```

 This sets our application up with version 1.0.0.
 We've configured gradle to use the java, scala, and shadow plugins.
 The buildScript() tag specifically let's use bootstrap the gradle shadow plugin location for use in constructing the fat jar.
-We also have to setup the `repositiories` tag so that gradle knows where to get the dependencies defined later.
+We also have to setup the `repositories` task so that gradle knows where to get the dependencies defined below.

 For the shadowJar build option, we tell it to suffix the jar name with `jar-with-dependencies` to clearly denote the artifact is a fat jar.
 We also tell it to use zip base64 encoding for bytecode to save space.